12 Foods That Can Make Your Headaches Worse

-If you’re consistently suffering from headaches or are prone to migraines, the culprit could be in your kitchen.
-Here is a list of foods that may trigger headaches.
+If you’re consistently suffering from headaches or are prone to migraines, some potential triggers could be in your kitchen

 If you’re plagued with headaches, look at your diet soda intake.
 While the Dietary Guidelines Advisory Committee (DGAC) recently gave the go-ahead to consume aspartame in moderation, the FDA has received thousands of consumer complaints about aspartame due mostly to symptoms such as dizziness, memory loss, and headaches.
 The 2015 Scientific Report of the DGAC says, “If individuals choose to drink beverages that are sweetened with aspartame, they should stay below the aspartame Acceptable Daily Intake (ADI) of no more than 50 mg/day.”
 (A 12-ounce diet beverage contains approximately 180 mg of aspartame.)
 These are the most common reasons you might have a migraine.